 Point Lay is located on the Chuckchi Sea coast, protected from the open ocean by the Kasugaluk Lagoon.
-It is about 300 miles southwest of Barrow.
+It is about 300 miles southwest of Utqiagvik.
 Kali, the Iñupiaq name for the village, means “mound” and refers to the elevated mound on which it stands.
-It is probably the last remaining village of the Kuukpaabruk people.
+It is probably the last remaining village of the Kuukpaagruk people.
 The deeply indented shoreline prevented effective bowhead whaling and the village never fully participated in the whaling culture until 2009 when the first whale in 75 years was landed.
 The village’s traditional hunt of the beluga whales is similar to the bowhead whaling culture in other North Slope villages.
 Point Lay is incorporated as an IRA Native village by the Bureau of Indian Affairs under the Indian Reorganization Act.
 The village is not incorporated under state law as a municipality.

 Quality of Life

 As in other villages, the North Slope Borough provides public electricity and water/sewer services.
 Free trash pick-up is also provided by the borough.